 This soundbar doesn't have an HDMI port.

 The Sonos Playbar uses its optical port to playback surround sound in Dolby Digital content such as Blu-ray discs and streaming services, but it downmixes the signal.
-This soundbar doesn't support DTS and while it's not common on its own, it's the fallback of the DTS-HD MA which is a higher quality format widely available on Blu-rays.
+It also supports DTS content.

 The Sonos Playbar doesn't have HDMI ports, so it can't passthrough any video signal.